Human brain and light

 Cortisol (your wake + stress hormone).

-Light exposure at different times of the day has different effects on your body.
-Because your eye cells can not only read light or darkness but they can also read the frequency of light in the atmosphere.
+Your eye cells can not only read light!
+They can also read the frequency of light in the atmosphere.
+Look, daylight is rich in short wavelengths:

 high frequency wavelength of light